envalert@envalert.org

 Powering Health Centers in Uganda (PHCU)

-Environmental Alert in Partnership with Südwind is implementing the project Powering Health Centers in Uganda (PHCU) with support from the Federal Ministry of the Republic of Austria.
-The project is expected to last for 18 months and aims at supporting health centers (HCs) in hard-to-reach areas and refugees’ settlements in Uganda – within the Albertine rift – that are faced with energy access limitation, that compromise effective delivery of health services to some of the hardest hit communities by COVID 19.
-By installing new capacity the Health Centers will dramatically increase their operations thereby servicing 75 % more patients.
-At the same time the project will engage with stakeholders like duty bearers and CSOs on local, national and international level, raise awareness and implement several different trainings.
+Environmental Alert in Partnership with Südwind implemented the project Powering Health Centers in Uganda (PHCU) with support from the Federal Ministry of the Republic of Austria.
+The project is expected to last for 18 months and aims at supporting health centers (HCs) in hard-to-reach areas and refugee settlements in Uganda, within the Albertine rift, that are faced with energy access limitation, which compromises effective delivery of health services to some of the hardest hit communities by COVID-19.
+By installing new capacity, the Health Centers will dramatically increase their operations, thereby servicing 75 % more patients.
+At the same time, the project will engage with stakeholders like duty bearers and CSOs on the local, national, and international levels, raise awareness, and implement several different trainings.

 About Environmental Alert

-For more than 30 years Environmental Alert (EA) has been working to improve livelihoods in Uganda through several interventions in sustainable agriculture, environment and natural resources management.
-Currently EA’s operations are in 20 districts across the Uganda.
-EA undertakes structured service delivery mobilizing communities and facilitating development of their skills, approaches and furthermore, this interaction generates experiences, lessons and facts which inform EA’s issue-based advocacy agenda at the community, local, national and international levels.
+For more than 30 years, Environmental Alert (EA) has been working to improve livelihoods in Uganda through several interventions in sustainable agriculture, environment, and natural resources management.
+Currently, EA’s operations are in 20 districts across Uganda.
+EA undertakes structured service delivery, mobilizing communities and facilitating the development of their skills, approaches, and furthermore, this interaction generates experiences, lessons, and facts which inform EA’s issue-based advocacy agenda at the community, local, national, and international levels.

 Project Goal and Outcomes